- May 16, 2025

 The top 5 most visited temples in Gujarat are Somnath Temple, Dwarkadhish Temple, Swaminarayan Akshardham Temple, Bala Hanuman Mandir, and Rukmini Temple.

-Is Somnath Temple open to tourists every day?
+Is the Somnath Temple open to tourists every day?

 What is the best time to visit temples in Gujarat?

-The best time to visit the Gujarat temples is recommended to be from October to February, as it is generally the winter months when one can easily experience pleasant and cool temperatures.
+The best time to visit the Gujarat temples is from October to February, as it is generally the winter months when one can easily experience pleasant, cool temperatures.

 Are there any ancient Jain temples in Gujarat?

-Gujarat has some Jain temples, such as Palitana, Taranga, and Girnar Hill.
+Gujarat has several Jain temples, including Palitana, Taranga, and Girnar Hill.
 These temples showcase various architectural styles, reflecting the long history of Jainism in the region.

 Can I attend the aarti at Dwarkadhish Temple?